 When Monica Rodriguez first walked into an Air Force recruiter’s office in 2009, she pointed at a poster of a K-9 handler on the wall and said, “I want to do that.”
-Becoming a K-9 handler is not an easy job to get -- before she could even be considered for the position she’d first have to put in three years at her primary job, Security Forces, which involved law enforcement and several six month deployments to Afghanistan as part of security operations.
-In 2012, she was accepted into the K-9 training program, but before attending the handlers course - a 13 week program in San Antonio - she had to complete another deployment to the middle east.
+Becoming a K-9 handler isn't an easy job to get -- before she could even be considered for the position she’d first have to put in three years at her primary job, Security Forces, which involved law enforcement and several six month deployments to Afghanistan as part of security operations.
+In 2012, she was accepted into the K-9 training program, but before attending the handlers course -- a 13 week program in San Antonio, Texas -- she had to complete another deployment to the middle east.
 In April of 2013, she finally left Keesler Air Force base in Biloxi, Mississippi and was stationed at Kunsan Air Base in South Korea where she met her first partner, a German shepherd named Stella.

 “The dogs are assigned to the base,” Monica says.
 “So wherever we go, that’s where we meet our dogs.”
-This is different than what you might think, considering the bond that has to be formed between a handler and a K-9 to work together.
-“A bond between the handler and K-9 can ultimately be lifesaving.
+This is different than what you might think, considering the bond that has to be formed between a handler and a K-9 to work together, one which Monica says can ultimately be lifesaving.
 "In Korea, I was only with Stella for one year, but I formed this strong bond with her and to leave her behind with someone else was very, very difficult.”

-Their work in South Korea was mainly doing perimeter security.
-Stella was a patrol narcotics detection dog.
+Stella was a patrol narcotics detection dog, and their work in South Korea consisted mainly of securing the perimeter of the base.
 “It’s a lot of walking through dormitories,” Monica explains.
 “Just like anywhere else, people are going to be people.
 There are drugs everywhere -- we weren’t really focused on the anti-terrorist aspect, we were policing the base.”
-Drugs are a bigger problem on military bases than the public realizes, ranging from marijuana to opiods to methamphetamine.
+Drugs are a bigger problem on military bases than the public realizes, ranging from marijuana to opiods to methamphetamines.
 For Stella and Monica, the job was to make the base safer for everyone, whether it was a bomb threat or the removal of drugs from the dorms.

 As if Stella wasn’t talented enough, she's also trained to detect people from up to 250 yards away and has a higher than usual sense of hearing and seeing at night.
 What’s so great about this?
 “Let’s say our base were to be invaded,” Monica says.
 If it was the middle of the night, she and Stella can post on the perimeter and detect the enemy well before anyone else.
-Sentry dogs date back to WWII when they were used to detect the enemy.
 Again -- the safer the base, the better.

-Against the odds, Monica was able to reverse the situation and secure Stella to come home to her, but it wasn’t an easy process.
+Against the odds, Monica was able to reverse the situation and secure Stella to come home with her after all, but it wasn’t an easy process.
 “I was separated from her for over two years, and the retirement process took about six months.”
 The six months consisted of paperwork and getting Stella medically ready to retire.
-According to Monica, it can be a very lengthy process to adopt a dog when its their time to retire.
+According to Monica, it can be a very lengthy process to adopt a military dog when they're ready for retirement.

 “I thought my husband and I were going to have to empty our savings to go to Korea and get her,” Monica remembers.
 But for her and so many others, this is where the amazing work of organizations like Mission K-9 Rescue and the US War Dog Association can step in and help out.
 They paid for all the expenses to bring Stella back, something Monica still can’t express enough gratitude for.